weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_07_Lab06_Ex2_Create_Exchange_Recipients.md

     **Note:** You may need to refresh your browser several times before Holly's exchange mailbox is displayed.

 19. Leave your Edge browser open and proceed to the next exercise.

+# Proceed to Lab 6 - Exercise 2